 so he became a star.

 Correction: In the first printing of Mr. West, in the poem, “Hate Is for Hitler,” I wrote “I wonder if raised in a good family in Alabama,” regarding where Donda West grew up.
 While Donda West got her PhD at Auburn University in Auburn, Alabama, she grew up in Oklahoma.
 This is corrected in later printings.

 Mr. West is written by Sarah Blake.
-Recipient of a Literature Fellowship from the NEA in 2013, she lives outside of Philadelphia, PA with her husband and son.
+Recipient of a Literature Fellowship from the NEA in 2013, she now lives in the UK.
 She can be contacted through her website.